 Parents meet with the doctor who presents a no-nonsense gameplan that might include recommendations for the school (504 or IEP plan), pinpoint tutoring, placement changes and parenting recommendations.
 SEE NEXT TAB FOR DETAILS OF TESTING AND THE FOLLOWING TAB FOR PRICING.

-Dr. Eisenberg perfoms other psychological evaluations and treats Obsessive-Compulsive Disorder, Behavioral Acting-out, school avoidance, social withdrawl, abrupt personality changes and divorce.
+Dr. Eisenberg performs other psychological evaluations and treats Obsessive-Compulsive Disorder, Behavioral Acting-out, school avoidance, social withdrawal, abrupt personality changes and divorce.

 The ADHD assessment helps one understand whether focus issues are really caused by ADHD or possibly due to personality issues, lack of motivation, anxiety or auditory processing deficits.
-Then there is a gameplan and report presented to parents for improvement of focus.
-Dr. Eisenberg is oriented toward nonpharmocological interventions, but medications will be recommended if absolutely necessary.
+Then there is a game plan and report presented to parents for improvement of focus.
+Dr. Eisenberg is oriented toward nonpharmacological interventions but medications will be recommended if absolutely necessary.
 SEE NEXT TAB FOR DETAILS OF TESTING AND THE FOLLOWING TAB FOR PRICING.

 Having been a Child Psychologist for 25 years, and a College Professor, we have knowledge of most area public and private schools.
 We influence the school’s support of the child by creating an IEP or 504 plan that includes accommodations or needed services.
 We recommend school placements.
 Public and private schools plus all U.S. colleges do accept our recommendations for accommodations such as extended testing time.